Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 - Your Part D plan is not directly involved in Bridge claims or payment.
 Bridge prior authorizations go to CMS's central processor, not your plan.
 Standard Part D coverage decisions still go through your plan as usual.

-Do You Qualify for the Medicare GLP-1 Bridge?
+Could You Be Eligible for the Medicare GLP-1 Bridge?

-- Enrolled in Medicare Part D for 2026 — either a standalone Prescription Drug Plan (PDP) or a Medicare Advantage plan with drug coverage (MA-PD).
+- Enrolled in an eligible Medicare Part D plan type for 2026 — standalone Prescription Drug Plan (PDP), Medicare Advantage plan with drug coverage (MA-PD), Special Needs Plan (SNP), employer/union group waiver plan (EGWP), or LI NET.

-- Not eligible: private fee-for-service plans, Section 1876 cost contract plans, Section 1833 health care prepayment plans, PACE organizations, fallback plans, and religious fraternal benefit plans — unless you're also enrolled in a standalone PDP.
+- Not eligible plan types: private fee-for-service plans, Section 1876 cost contract plans, Section 1833 health care prepayment plans, PACE organizations, fallback plans, and religious fraternal benefit plans — unless you're also enrolled in a standalone PDP.

-- The medication must be prescribed for weight loss — specifically, “to reduce excess body weight and maintain weight reduction in combination with current and ongoing lifestyle modification including structured nutrition and physical activity.”
+- The medication must be prescribed for weight management — specifically, to reduce excess body weight and maintain weight reduction in combination with current and ongoing lifestyle modification including structured nutrition and physical activity (unless physical activity is not clinically appropriate).

 This is the simplest path.
-If your Body Mass Index is 35 or above at the time you start GLP-1 therapy, you qualify with no additional diagnosis required.
+If your Body Mass Index is 35 or above at the time you initiate GLP-1 therapy, you meet this clinical threshold — no additional diagnosis is required.
+All other eligibility rules and prior-authorization approval still apply.

-If your BMI is 30 or above but below 35, you can qualify if you also have one or more of the following:
+If your BMI is 30 or above at the time of GLP-1 initiation, you may qualify with one or more of the following:

 - Heart failure with preserved ejection fraction (HFpEF)